 Here is my best advice for anyone seeking help; if it doesn’t feel right, comfortable or seems too-good-to-be true, it usually is a problem.
 When it comes to ADD/ADHD, many not-so-trustworthy professionals try to sell hope.
 It is a very unfair and unprofessional way of doing business.
-I’m upfront with perspective clients about what I offer and how my services will work.
-If I don’t see this as a fit, I will point perspective clients in a different direction.
-I’d strongly advise you to ask questions and if there’s concerns early, these will not go away.
+I’m upfront with prospective clients about what I offer and how my services will work.
+If I don’t see this as a fit, I will point prospective clients in a different direction.
+I’d strongly advise you to ask questions and if there are concerns early, these will not go away.
 It is a heredity condition so it might be worth visiting a site like https://www.genealogybank.com/explore/ssdi/all to find out if any of your close family or ancestors have also suffered with it too.
 Plus, finding out your DNA history can also help with further diagnosis in the future.

 So to answer the original question, there is no cure for ADD/ADHD.
 But with the proper interventions, there are ways of improving performance.
 As with anything else, implementing proper interventions will eventually lead to improved compensation strategies.
 If you are told otherwise, you are probably at the wrong place.
 Some of these interventions include medication, counseling and coaching.
 Other obscure methods of managing ADHD include smoking marijuana, which promotes focus and therefore is helpful for those with the condition.
 Those interested in this method of treatment for ADHD may want to explore live rosin on the buymyweedonline website.

 For more information on my ADD, ADHD and Executive Functioning coaching, please visit www.adhdefcoach.com.
 In addition to working with clients in-person, I also work with clients all over the United States and World online, please visit www.onlineadhdcoach.com for more information.
 To learn more about my other services, please visit www.carrolleducationalgroup.com & www.iepexperts.com.
 I can be found on Twitter at ADHDGuru.
 You can also find me on Facebook, Google Plus and Tumblr.
 Feel free to email me at [email protected] or call 877.398.ADHD (2343) with any additional questions.